falakthkr/falakthkr/README.md

 ## 💻 I am a Full stack Developer
 - 🌱 I’m currently in a continuous learning process of the MERN stack.
-- 👯 I’m looking to collaborate on Javascript, ReactJS projects.
+- 👯 I’m looking to collaborate on MERN Stack projects.
 - 😄 I’m looking for a full time job as a Full stack/Front-end developer.

 ### 🔭 Other interests